-Find out more about ring-fencing and how retail bank customers will be affected.
+Find out more about ring-fencing and how retail bank customers were affected.

-It reduces the likelihood that essential banking services used by ordinary depositors are put at risk by a failure in another part of the business, such as investment banking.
+It reduces the chance that essential banking services, like current accounts, savings accounts and payments, are put at risk by a failure in another part of the business, such as investment banking.

-Ring-fencing was one of several important reforms brought in by the government to strengthen the financial system following the financial crisis that began in 2007.
+Ring-fencing was one of the important changes brought in by the Government to strengthen the financial system following the financial crisis that began in 2007.

-Ring-fencing legislation applies only to UK banks with a 3-year average of more than £25bn ‘core deposits’ (broadly from individuals and small to medium-sized businesses).
+Ring-fencing rules only apply to UK banks with a 3-year average of more than £25bn 'core deposits' (broadly from individuals and small to medium-sized businesses).

-It is these larger banks that must ‘ring-fence’ or legally separate their essential banking services from the rest of their banking group.
+It is these large banks that must 'ring-fence' or legally separate their essential banking services from the rest of their banking group.